Manipur: Assam Rifles defuses explosive device along Indo-Myanmar border in Chandel

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Based on credible intelligence, Assam Rifles bomb experts quickly neutralized an unexploded 51mm mortar shell near L Thinkangphai Village in the southern part of Manipur’s Chandel district, bordering Myanmar.
+Acting on credible intelligence, a team of bomb experts from the Assam Rifles swiftly neutralized an unexploded 51mm mortar shell near L Thinkangphai Village, located in the southern part of Chandel district, bordering Myanmar.

 The ordnance, discovered during a routine patrol on Saturday, posed a serious threat to local residents.